google-github-actions/auth/README.md

      generate a credentials file which can be used for authentication via gcloud and Google Cloud SDKs in other steps in the workflow.
 The default is true.

+     The credentials file is exported into `$GITHUB_WORKSPACE`, which makes it available to all future steps and filesystems (including Docker-based GitHub Actions).
+The file is automatically removed at the end of the job via a post action.
+In order to use exported credentials, you **must** add the `actions/checkout` step before calling `auth`.
+This is due to how GitHub Actions creates `$GITHUB_WORKSPACE`:

+     ```yaml
+     jobs:
+      job_id:
+        steps:
+        - uses: 'actions/checkout@v2' # Must come first!
+        - uses: 'google-github-actions/auth@v0'
+     ```

 -   `delegates`: (Optional) List of additional service account emails or unique identities to use for impersonation in the chain.
 By default there are no delegates.